Explore

 - From the data grid: Click the telescope icon in the grid toolbar on any query result or table data.

 - From the DB Explorer: Right-click a table and select Explore.
-You’ll be prompted for a row limit, then DBCode queries the table and opens the panel.
+DBCode queries the table and opens the panel with the loaded row set.

 Layout